evidence-based-discourse/statistische-Probleme-in-der-Pandemie/docs/Aufklaerungsbogen/Aufklärungsbogen.md

 8. Nealon, J. & Cowling, B. J. Comment Omicron severity : milder but not mild.
 Lancet 6736, 55–56 (2022).
 9. Research, S. P. No Title.
 Studies on Covid-19 Lethality https://swprs.org/studies-on-covid-19-lethality.
 10. Eyre, D. W. et al. Effect of Covid-19 Vaccination on Transmission of Alpha and Delta Variants.
 N. Engl.
 J. Med.
 1–13 (2022) doi:10.1056/NEJMoa2116597.
+11. Singanayagam, A. et al. Community transmission and viral load kinetics of the SARS-CoV-2 delta (B.1.617.2) variant in vaccinated and unvaccinated individuals in the UK: a prospective, longitudinal, cohort study.
+Lancet Infect.
+Dis.
+3099, (2021).